iHateThisName/Group-10/README.md

 # Functions on the site

-the site is complete with back-end support, but the front-end dose not implement everything.
+the site have back-end support, but the front-end dose not implement everything that the back-end provides.

 ### Navigation